‘It’s been hard to help veterans without the stores’: Closed DAV thrift stores leave programs without funding

 WICHITA, Kan.
 (KSNW) – More than half a million dollars.
 That’s how much the Disabled American Veteran’s Thrift Stores in Wichita contribute throughout the year to veterans.
 Since they’ve been closed for weeks now because of the coronavirus pandemic, it’s making it harder to fulfill the mission.

-Since revenues from the four Whicita DAV thrift stores are not coming in, it’s made it nearly impossible to meet the needs of veterans through their programs.
+Since revenues from the four Wichita DAV thrift stores are not coming in, it’s made it nearly impossible to meet the needs of veterans through their programs.

 There has been some relief.
 Owens said the DAV at the national level has supplied veterans with a $250 stimulus check.